satya11-dev/Aglie/ReadMe.md

-# Getting Started read the bottom setups first
+# Getting Started

+Scroll down and read the bottom setups first

 Using Embedded H2 Database